The Woman in the Dunes: Plot

 In 1955, Jumpei Niki, a school teacher from Tokyo, visits a fishing village to collect insects.
 After missing the last bus, he is led by the villagers, in an act of apparent hospitality, to a house in the dunes that can be reached only by rope ladder.
 The next morning the ladder is gone and he finds he is expected to keep the house clear of sand with the woman living there, with whom he is also to produce children.
-He ultimately finds a way to collect water which gives him a purpose and a sense of liberty.
+He learns that the village, which is constantly on the verge of being destroyed by the advancing sand dunes, has developed a system of surveillance and forced labor to save itself: "Just to protect this pitiful bit of geography, more than ten households on the seaside had to submit to a life of slavery."
+From the woman in the house he learns that he is not the first visitor to the village to be trapped and subjugated in this way, and he becomes desperate to escape.
+After a doomed escape attempt in which he is chased into quicksand and forced to plea with his captors to save his life, he is returned to the house in the dunes.
+Ultimately, he finds a way to collect water which gives him a purpose and a sense of liberty.
 He also wants to share the knowledge of his technique of water collection with the villagers someday.
 He eventually gives up trying to escape when he comes to realize that returning to his old life would give him no more liberty.
 He accepts his new identity and family.
 After seven years, he is proclaimed officially dead.
 (In the original Japanese version, he is proclaimed officially as a missing person.)